SalviaSage/Translingual-Phonetic-Alphabet/README.md

-Updated: (2021-07-04)\
+Updated: (2022-02-20)
 https://github.com/SalviaSage/Translingual-Phonetic-Alphabet/releases

 # Translingual Phonetic Alphabet

 The Translingual Phonetic Alphabet (**TPA**) is a phonetic alphabet that is based on the International Phonetic Alphabet (**IPA**).
+This is the repository where I host documentation related to this scientific project.

-I created the **TPA** because I found the **IPA** to be too inaccurate, illegible, computer incompatible and inextensive.
+I created the **TPA** because I found the **IPA** to be too inaccurate, illegible, computer incompatible, inextensive and that it "looks bad".

-I wanted to create an alphabet that was more logical, more legible, more aesthetically pleasing and computer compatible.
+I wanted to create a phonetic alphabet that was more logical, more legible, more aesthetically pleasing and computer compatible.
-Thus, the TPA is a complete unicode phonetic alphabet that is suitable to be used with computers.
+Thus, the TPA is a complete Unicode phonetic alphabet that is suitable to be used with computers.
+This project is in continuous development and it is mainted by its author.

-The **IPA** has complete representation in **Unicode**. https://en.wikipedia.org/wiki/International_Phonetic_Alphabet
+The **IPA** also has complete representation in **Unicode**: https://en.wikipedia.org/wiki/International_Phonetic_Alphabet

 **ABOUT:**
-I created this alphabet after having taken a break from the study of phonetics in order to study computer programming.
+I created the **TPA** after having taken a break from the study of phonetics in order to study computer programming.
 There, I learned of the importance of logical thinking, as computer programs do not work if you do not follow logic.

-After having understood the concept of logic, I came back to phonetics and now I was able to have a deeper understanding of the subject.
+After having understood the concepts of logic, I came back to phonetics and now I was able to have a deeper understanding of the subject.
 For example, I did not understand how ejective consonants were pronounced.
-Even though I read articles which said that there were such consonant sounds and viewed a video clip where someone was pronouncing them correctly.
+I read articles which claimed that there were such consonants and I viewed a video clip where someone pronounced them correctly.
-I myself was unable to pronounce them, nor did I know how to.
-However, I finally figured out how, many different sounds are pronounced in the human vocal tract and I proceeded to categorize them and I created my own phonetic alphabet.
+I myself was unable to pronounce them.
+I did not know how to; however, I finally figured out how to pronounce them alongside many different sounds pronounceable by the human vocal tract and I proceeded to categorize them and I created my own phonetic alphabet.

-In this repository, you can find some LibreOffice (**.ods**) and Portable Document Format (**.pdf**) document files as well as other files that document the letters of the Translingual Phonetic Alphabet and its combining diacritics and other graphical markings with information and audio files.
+In this repository, you can find some LibreOffice (**.ods**) and Portable Document Format (**.pdf**) document files as well as other files and screenshots that document the letters of the Translingual Phonetic Alphabet and its combining diacritics and other graphical markings with information and audio files.

-The alphabet has come to a usable point after version 2 and it was greatly improved since then as well.
-I am not planning to work on this alphabet further into my thirties as I think it is already advanced and it is working really well.

 These spreadsheet files can also be opened in Microsoft Excel.\
 (Note: some of the code that the spreadsheets use may not work there.)